-Demonstrated and potential costs and benefits are heterogenous, and may vary across industries, data domains, or types of regulatory intervention, and not just across persons.
-At the same time, many privacy policy initiatives-including legislation, regulation, and enforcement-seem to lack fulsome accounting for these tradeoffs, a requirement for regulatory cost-benefit analysis in the U.S. and other jurisdictions notwithstanding.
-Specifically, but not uniquely, attention to the competitive effects of regulation (or other interventions) has been lacking.
-While we lack a complete picture-either theoretical or empirical-of the effects of privacy policies generally, or indeed of any specific privacy regulations, there is mounting and diverse evidence of some of the costs of extant privacy regulations.
+regulation, and enforcement - seem to lack fulsome accounting for these tradeoffs, requirements for regulatory cost-benefit analysis in the U.S. and other jurisdictions notwithstanding.
+Specifically - but not uniquely - attention to the competitive effects of regulation (or other interventions) has been lacking.
+While we lack a complete picture - either theoretical or empirical - of the effects of privacy policies generally, or indeed of any specific privacy regulations, there is mounting and diverse evidence of some of the costs of extant privacy regulations.
 These include, but are not limited to, competitive costs; and they include unanticipated and/or unintended effects.
-Although there has been some research into the benefits associated with specific regulation that enhance privacy, such benefits remain understudied.33
+Although there has been some research into the benefits associated with specific regulations that enhance privacy, such benefits remain understudied.

-I. A Conceptual Overview of a Complex Privacy Domain
+a.
+A Conceptual Overview of a Complex Privacy Domain

 Digital commerce is an integral part of the economy.
 Data comprise both inputs and outputs for myriad products and services; and products and services simultaneously generate and capture digital trails.
-Increasingly large amounts of information about (or associated with) individual human persons, groups, and firms are
+Increasingly large amounts of information about (or associated with) individual human persons, groups, and firms is collected, coded, stored, and analyzed.
+These troves of data have obvious and significant economic value, as

-&lt;sup>32 For example, in proposing the HIPAA Privacy Rule, the Department of Health and Human Services made no attempt to consider, much less measure, the proposed rule's likely competitive impact.
+&lt;sup>29 For example, in proposing the HIPAA Privacy Rule, the Department of Health and Human Services made no attempt to consider, much less measure, the proposed rule's likely competitive impact.
 At that time, HHS estimated that the cost of compliance with the proposed rule would be at least \$3.8 billion over five years.
 At the same time, HHS acknowledged that its "ability to measure costs of the proposed regulation is limited because there is very little data currently available on the cost of privacy protection . . . [and HHS] has not been able to estimate costs for a number of requirements of the proposed regulation that we know will impose some cost to covered entities."
-Standards for Privacy of Individually Identifiable Health Information, 64 Fed.
+64 Fed.
 Reg.
-59918, 60006-08 (proposed Nov.
+59918, 6006-60008 (Nov.
 3, 1999).